sriramab/gamamanual/G__GamAnalyzer.md

 # Example

-This example will be based on the Road Traffic model which is composed of roads, buildings and people.
+This example is based on a toy model which is only composed of wandering people.
 In this example we will use GamAnalyzer to follow the agent people.

 ##
 ```